 During the summer of 2019 the Committee for Employment & Social Security consulted regarding draft policy proposals for new multi-ground discrimination legislation.
 In March 2020 the Committee published proposals for new discrimination legislation which will make it unlawful for employers and service providers to discriminate on the grounds of disability, carer status and race.

-You can find the Policy Letter outlining the proposals in more detail at https://gov.gg/article/176559/Proposals-for-a-New-Discrimination-Ordinance
+You can find the Policy Letter outlining the proposals in more detail and also the resolutions that were agreed by the States at https://gov.gg/article/176559/Proposals-for-a-New-Discrimination-Ordinance

 Although the proposals in the Policy Letter now supersede the consultation, the various documents published as part of the consultation remain available in the downloads section of this page.
 A report setting out the findings of the consultation is also available to download.